Bunga Bunga Covent Garden | An Italian Temple to Excess

 You’ll enter via a huge industrial meat locker, complete with blast chiller, hanging carcasses, and a butcher who you’ll have to negotiate with to pass through the room.
 After that, you’ll be greeted by a slick gangster who’ll lead you down a magnificent marble staircase with a grand chandelier and into the venue, where you’ll find…

-1) A central stage which plays host to an eclectic mixture of tongue-in-cheek acts each night, including musical performers, actors, and dancers.
+1) A central stage which somehow turns into one of the best karaoke bars in London after a few martinis – and plays host to an eclectic mixture of tongue-in-cheek live acts each night, including musical performers, actors, cabaret artists and dancers.

 2) Risqué Roman statues, dark polished wooden tables, and staff attired in white dinner jackets & bow ties.